erichoang/criminal-network-visualization/visualizer/documentation/visualizer_doc.md

 #### Info

-The info area informs the user about their performed interactions, mishandling of the system such as missing inputs or more critical errors of the system.
+The info area informs the user about their performed interactions, and mishandling of the system such as missing inputs or more critical errors of the system.